Tailor-make your culinary trip to Southeast Asia

 Indonesia is a huge country with great diversity, and food here has been greatly influenced by travelers from all over the world.
 Nowhere more so than in Sumatra, where spicy Padang curries are based on those from India, Persia and Arabia.

 Wherever you travel in Southeast Asia, do be adventurous and try 'pot luck' with a few dishes, the waiter is sure to use the ubiquitous phrase 'same, same but different' when describing your choices.

-Nasi and mie (rice and noodles), the staple ingredients in Malaysia, can be fried, steamed, and boiled into sweet and savoury dishes usually accompanied by ikan (fresh fish).
+Nasi and mie (rice and noodles), the staple ingredients in Malaysia, can be fried, steamed, and boiled into sweet and savory dishes usually accompanied by ikan (fresh fish).

-The complex flavours of Malay food set it apart from similar dishes in Indonesia, which are simple but equally tasty.
+The complex flavors of Malay food set it apart from similar dishes in Indonesia, which are simple but equally tasty.

 Many dishes, such as sate (skewered meat) and gado-gado (steamed vegetables), are served with peanut sauce.